Our Impact

 Our success is based on the respect, care, communication and strength of our relationships with all of our project leaders, social entrepreneurs, local guides and providers that make our trips unique.

 Nobody can make long-lasting, global change alone!
 That’s why we are committed to building networks locally, nationally and internationally.
+These are the alliances we hold as of 2026.

-3. Glasgow Declaration Signatory – a commitment by the tourism sector to tackle climate change.
+2. Glasgow Declaration Signatory – a commitment by the tourism sector to tackle climate change.

-4. University Coalition – as a member we offer free annual SDG-focused webinars to University students
+3. University Coalition – as a member we offer free annual SDG-focused webinars to University students

 Tour operator our impact reforest